Living Wage and How It Compares to the Minimum Wage

-The purpose of a living wage is to make sure than all full-time workers have enough money to live above the federal poverty level.
+The purpose of a living wage is to make sure that all full-time workers have enough money to live above the federal poverty level.

-A living wage does not include the basic buffers needed to improve one's quality of life or protect against emergencies.
-For example, it doesn't provide enough income to eat at restaurants, save for a rainy day, or pay for education loans.
+A living wage isn't enough to improve one's quality of life or protect against emergencies.
+For example, workers won't earn enough to eat at restaurants, save for a rainy day, or pay for education loans.
 It doesn't include medical, auto, or renters/homeowners insurance.
 In other words, it's enough to keep you out of a homeless shelter, but you'd still have to live paycheck-to-paycheck.
 If you can't afford insurance, and you get sick, you could still wind up homeless.

 Living Wage Calculators

 A living wage calculator shows the hourly rate needed to pay for typical basic costs in a given location.
 These costs are usually food, health care, rent, transportation, child care, and taxes.
 The cost estimates are usually taken from government and non-profit surveys of such costs.

 The Economic Policy Institute designed a Living Wage Calculator (last updated in March 2018) targeted toward a family with children.
 It also used federal data for the major metropolitan areas.
-Since it was lasted updated in 2008, its cost of living estimates are lower.
+Since it was lasted updated in 2008, its cost of living estimate is lower.